g4br1el/g4br1el.github.io/index.md

 *Science Award:* of the master thesis with the science prize of AK Salzburg.

+*Hackathon:* With team "42", three fellow students, and I won the IRIS 2016 Openlaws Hackathon in Salzburg.
+In two days they created a fully functional platform for extracting technical terms in a PDF.

 ### Programming Languages
 * Python
 * C/C++